+\nobf{Result Analysis} We present the cumulative performance of \sys{} and all CL baselines across years in~\autoref{fig:cmp_cl_malware}, with detailed per-year results on both historical (old) and current (new) test sets shown in~\autoref{tbl:cmp_cl_malware}.
 All CL baselines exhibit reasonable adaptability to newly emerging threats but experience substantial forgetting of earlier malware samples.
 The naive CFT baseline achieves strong new-year performance but exhibits the worst retention, with its PTR dropping to only~$0.666$ after the four-year sequential updates.
 In contrast, \sys{} improves the retention score by~$38.6\%$ over CFT while preserving comparable adaptation to new data.
 Distillation-based methods such as LwF, PODNet, and Co\textsuperscript{2}L yield moderate improvements in retention (exceeding CFT by~$1.3\sim14.5\%$) thanks to their knowledge-regularization losses, yet this comes at the cost of adaptability~(with AUT values decrease by about~$1.8\%$ on average).
 Among these, PODNet performs best overall, maintaining the most balanced trade-off between old and new tasks, likely owing to its control of intermediate feature representations.
-The architecture-based method ResAdapt achieves the highest retention among the baselines, but at the cost of network expansion, which increases training cost and model size; \sys{} still surpasses it by~$20.2\%$ in PTR while retaining competitive AUT across years.
+The architecture-based method ResAdapt achieves the highest retention among the baselines, but at the cost of network expansion, which increases training cost and model size; \sys{} still surpasses it by~$20.2\%$ in PTR while retaining competitive AUT.

 Overall, \sys{} achieves the best balance between retention and adaptability.
 It improves the PTR by $30.29\%$ across all baselines on average while maintaining or exceeding their AUTs.
 Being conceptually aligned with distillation-based methods during knowledge arbitration, \sys{} attains its clear advantage through low-rank model consolidation rather than sample-level knowledge transfer, resulting in superior stability in preserving old knowledge each year.
-Notably, \sys{} even outperforms the oracle full-data-training model on most yearly evaluations and in the cumulative AUT metric.
-This suggests that bounded forgetting not only mitigates catastrophic forgetting but also enhances stability for long-term generalization, a phenomenon consistent with prior observations that full retraining is not always the optimal upper bound~\cite{wu2023multi}.
+Notably, \sys{} even outperforms the oracle full-data-training model in most yearly evaluations and the cumulative AUT metric.
+This suggests that bounded forgetting not only mitigates catastrophic forgetting but also enhances long-term generalization, a phenomenon consistent with prior work that full retraining is not always the optimal upper bound~\cite{wu2023multi}.